-Walking in Eden
+Walking In Eden

-Eden in Cumbria The Lake District is a paradise for walkers.
+Eden in Cumbria - The Lake District is a paradise for walkers.
 As well as Lake District walking, Eden also offers the limestone landscape of the Orton Fells, the beautiful River Eden, countryside and attractive villages of the Eden Valley, and part of the North Pennines Area of Outstanding Natural Beauty (AONB).
 Alfred Wainwright's guides feature numerous fells around Ullswater (arguably England's most beautiful lake) and Haweswater.
 The northern fringe of the Howgill Fells as far as the Yorkshire Dales National Park is an area for quiet uninterrupted walking.